SCAMPER

-SCAMPER is an acronym that provides a structured way of assisting students to think out of the box and enhance their knowledge.
+SCAMPER ("substitute, combine, adjust, modify, put to other uses, eliminate, reverse") is an acronym that provides a structured way of assisting students to think out of the box and enhance their knowledge.

 It is thought to protect students' creativity as they mature.

 History

-SCAMPER was proposed by Alex Faickney Osborn in 1953, and was further developed by Bob Eberle in 1971 in his book — "SCAMPER: Games for Imagination Development."
+The SCAMPER technique was developed by Bob Eberle, who was looking for a way to foster creativity in children.
+Eberle was inspired by the checklist described by Alex Faickney Osborn in his book Applied Imagination.
+SCAMPER was also influenced by techniques created by Frank E. Williams and his colleagues to encourage creative-imaginative expression in children.
+Eberle used some of Osborn’s questions, along with insights from the work of Williams and his team, to create the SCAMPER technique, which he described in his 1971 book "SCAMPER: Games for Imagination Development."

 Definition

-SCAMPER is an activity-based thinking process that can be performed by Cooperative learning.
+SCAMPER is an activity-based thinking process that can be performed by cooperative learning.
 Here the teacher assists the students in choosing a particular topic and helps them to develop it through a structured process.
 After picking an idea, the students are given a tale where they perform the activity in steps corresponding to the letters in the name.